flutter/website/flutter-for-react-native/index.md

   cupertino_icons: ^0.1.0
 ```

-To globally customize the colors and styles of Material Components, use a `ThemeData` to specify default colors for various aspects of the theme.
+To globally customize the colors and styles of components, use `ThemeData` to specify default colors for various aspects of the theme.
 Set the theme property in `MaterialApp` to the `ThemeData` object.
 The  [`Colors`](https://docs.flutter.io/flutter/material/Colors-class.html)
  class provides colors from the Material Design [color palette](https://material.io/guidelines/style/color.html).

  The following example sets the primary swatch to `blue` and the text selection to `red`.